mebens/blackbulletiv.github.com/_posts/2012-08-27-lua-for-programmers-part-1.md

 * Part 1: Language Essentials, the current part; covers fundamental syntax and concepts such as operators, loops, and functions.
 * [Part 2: Data and Standard Libraries](/2012/08/27/lua-for-programmers-part-2), covers Lua's built-in data types and some of the standard libraries.
-* Part 3: More Advanced Concepts (not yet published), deals with things like iterators, metatables, and variable scope.
+* [Part 3: More Advanced Concepts](/2012/09/07/lua-for-programmers-part-3), deals with things like variable scope, advanced functions, and file loading.
 * Part 4: Tips and Tricks (not yet published), covers a number of little things that are handy to know.

 ## What is Lua?